-The rates detailed above are based on 18 occupants sharing Castle of Park, for the indicated number of nights, on a self-catering basis and apply to 2019 and 2020 dates.
+The rates detailed above are based on 18 occupants sharing Castle of Park, for the indicated number of nights, on a self-catering basis.

 Just over one hour's drive from Aberdeen, and just under two hours' drive from Inverness, Castle of Park is a very accessible property.
 Explore charming villages, castles and homes off the Banffshire coast during your time at Park.